Eco-Friendly Gift Wrapping Ideas

 There are so many different ways to tie the scarves, depending on the shape of the package.
 There are also lots of techniques designed specifically for wine bottles, one of the most popular hostess gifts for all of the holiday parties!
 You can find tutorials online, but we would also recommend this beautifully documented book "Wrapping with Fabric" by Etsuko Yamada.

 You can find so many beautiful ornaments and charms out there, from hand-hammered and painted tin milagros hailing from Mexico, to embroidered felt animals or aluminum Christmas balls from a local vintage shop.
 This is a great way to top your gifts – no matter the season.

 Curate a selection of unique ornaments, and try attaching one to your present with ribbon or twine, where you might have otherwise added a bow.
-Not only does it add visual interest or a pop of color, it's also a added gift that your loved one can use in their own holiday traditions for years to come!
+Not only does it add visual interest or a pop of color, it's also an added gift that your loved one can wear or use as decor!

 Accenting with Wrapping Paper Bands